namratha-gangula/analysis-of-emotional-responses/readme.md

 Assumption #2: In this MVP, I used short videos from pexels.com to avoid copyright issues.
 I chose the videos based on emotions displayed in the video.

+Assumption #3: Architectural needs of the system in the long term could be maintainability, extendibility and scalability.
+The system also needs to robustly handle processing of large number of videos where large size of the videos also needs to be taken into consideration.

 ---

 ## Design